Helpful Hints before you start.

 angles towards the neck from the tuning pin, it could be putting back

 pressure on the tuning pin and pushing it out of the hole.
 This is

 more likely to happen in the low bass wires.
 The remedy here is to

-you probably have to put on a new string.
+have to put on a new string.
 Cut your string about 2" longer

 than the string length you need to allow for the extra windings.